wolfgangasdf/iqp-book/se-qho.md

 But, since the spacing between all levels of a harmonic oscillator is equal, we will make the transition from 0 to 1, but immediately also from 1 to 2 and so on - we cannot selectively address transitions.

-Therefore, in order to implement a qubit, we actually need to use an anharmonic oscillator as shown here with a cubic term added to the Hamiltonian:
+Therefore, in order to implement a qubit, we actually need to use an anharmonic oscillator as shown here with a cubic term added to the Hamiltonian

 $$
 H=\frac{\hat{p}^2}{2 m}+\frac{1}{2} \omega^2 x^2+\lambda x^4
 $$(se-qho-ah1)

+As shown in the figure, this lifts the so-called degeneracy of the energy levels, and we can make selective transitions between the states!

 ```{code-cell} ipython3
 :tags: [hide-input, remove-output]